How much do you really know about this healing herb?

 Don't discard the garlic cloves.

-Add heated milk and sour cream to the potatoes and garlic, and mash with a potato masher, or with a mixer, until smooth.
+Add heated milk and sour cream to the potatoes and garlic.

 Use a little more milk if you prefer thinner mashed potatoes.

 Add fresh ground black pepper to taste.

 Garnish with some chopped chives and you're set to go.